Fergie (singer): 2006–2008: The Dutchess and expansion

 The following single, "Fergalicious", was released on October 23, 2006.
-The track, which features will.i.am, managed to reach number two on the Billboard Hot 100, the top-five in Australia and New Zealand, although it peaked lower than "London Bridge" in Europe.
+The track, which features will.i.am, reached number two on the Billboard Hot 100, the top-five in Australia and New Zealand, although it peaked lower than "London Bridge" in Europe.
 Its music video features Fergie as Willy Wonka in a candy factory.
 "Glamorous" was released as the third single from the album, on February 20, 2007.
 The track, which features Ludacris, became another number-one single for Fergie in the United States, and also reached the top-ten in over seven countries.
 The fourth single, "Big Girls Don't Cry", was released on May 22, 2007.
 The ballad became a huge success worldwide, topping the charts of ten countries, including Australia, Canada and the United States; it was also the album's most successful single in Europe.
+It earned Fergie a nomination for the Grammy Award for Best Female Pop Vocal Performance.
 The music video for the song features American actor Milo Ventimiglia as her love interest.
-"Clumsy" was then selected to be the fifth and final single of the album.
+"Clumsy" was then selected to be the fifth and final single from the album.
 It was released on September 25, 2007 and became a top-ten hit in five countries, including in Australia and the United States, becoming her fifth consecutive top-five hit in the U.S.

-In December 2007, Blender picked Fergie as their woman of the year.
 In 2007, the Black Eyed Peas embarked on the Black Blue & You World Tour and visited more than 20 countries.
 Fergie returned to acting in 2006, appearing as a lounge singer in the Poseidon remake.
 She later had supporting roles in 2007's Grindhouse and the 2009 musical film Nine.
-Fergie and other members of the cast of Nine received a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture nomination for their performance in that film.
+Fergie and other members of the cast of Nine won the Satellite Award for Best Cast – Motion Picture and received nominations for the Critics' Choice Movie Award for Best Acting Ensemble and Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture for their performances.
 On December 31, 2006, Fergie began hosting Dick Clark's New Year's Rockin' Eve on ABC for the pre-taped Hollywood segments after the New Year Ball came down in Times Square.
-In 2008, Fergie signed a deal with Brown Shoe to create a licensed footwear brand.